actsasbuffoon/Typekit-In-Situ/README.md

 ## Work in progress

 * TIS should allow users to write plain HTML, Javascript, and CSS.
 Right now, only HAML, SASS, and Coffeescript work.
-* Can't figure out how to get Data:URI working with CSS backgrounds, though it works well with html img tags.

 ## Legal notice